edsu/fondz/README.md

 * list of bags and bag metadata
 * inventory of files
 * file format report
+* pii report?
 * topic models for textual content
 * convert document formats to HTML/pdf for viewing
 * unpack mbox files into messages that can be topic modeled and displayed
 * provide gallery views of extracted images, try to extract image metadata
+* a tool that can summarize a collection of invenstory descriptions

 License
 -------